HADAS496/comics-and-Reaganomics-/faqs.md

 {%
 include scrollybox/bg.html
 height="100vh"
-image-path="/scrollstory/images/for my project/1945 2.jpg"
+image-path="/scrollstory/images/for my project/holocaust.png"
 %}

-One of the most shocking parts of Maisel’s article was his comparison of U.S. mental health institutions to Nazi concentration camps.
-Maisel argued that due to budget cuts, states allowed mental health institutions to degrade into what he described as “concentration camps,” urging citizens to demand better care and rehabilitation instead of mere confinement for the mentally ill.
-It seems clear now why the thoughts of Arkham Asylum and Auschwitz are not merely provocative—they are essential for understanding the broader implications of how American society thought about these institutions. [^note234]
+The above picture on the right, taken from Maisel's article, shows a visibly emaciated woman, abandoned and left to suffer, her frail figure and distended abdomen embodying the despair that many experience daily.
+One of the most harrowing revelations in Maisel’s article is his stark comparison of U.S. mental health institutions to Nazi concentration camps.
+Next to it, I've compiled two pictures from the liberation of Auschwitz that circulated ever since 1945.
+By evoking these pictures and connections, Maisel powerfully argued that “through public and legislative penny-pinching, state after state has allowed its institutions for the care and cure of the mentally ill to degenerate into little more than concentration camps on the Belsen pattern.” [^note234]

 [^note234]: Albert Q. Maisel, “Bedlam 1946 Most U.S. Mental Hospital Are a Shame and a Disgrace,” *Life*, May 6, 1946, p.118.

+-
+### It seems clear now why the thoughts of Arkham Asylum and Auschwitz are not merely provocative—they are essential for understanding the broader implications of how American society thought about these institutions.

 {% include juxtapose.html
 image1="scrollstory/images/for my project/second.png"